Sulstice/cocktail-shaker/docs/source/guide/installation.rst

 Option 3: Clone the Repository
 ------------------------------

-Additionally, the latest development version of cocktail-shaker is always `available on GitHub`_.
+Lastly, the latest development version of cocktail-shaker is always `available on GitHub`_.
 The version on GitHub is not guaranteed to be stable, but may include new features that have not yet been released.

 Simply clone the repository and install as usual::